 Instructors will provide assignment feedback and assignments grades within 48 hours of an assignment’s submission.
 Instructors will return written and phone contact from students and parents within 24 hours.

-Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be referred to a lead teacher or the FLVS Global School Principal in an attempt to communicate the urgency of recommitting to the course.
+Any student who does not make progress in the course for a period of 14 days and has not made prior arrangements with his/her instructor will be contacted by their instructor in an attempt to communicate the urgency of recommitting to the course.

-Withdrawals during the first 28 days of a course enrollment will result in a grade of W on a student’s transcript.
+Withdrawals during the first 14 days of a course enrollment will result in a grade of W on a student’s record.
 Thereafter, withdrawals are processed as WP for students who are earning a passing grade (59.5% or above, overall) at the time of withdrawal and as WF for students who are earning a failing grade (59.4% or below, overall) at the time of withdrawal.
-All final grades and withdrawals are sent to the student’s school of record.

 As a means of ensuring comprehension and integrity, each course contains built-in assignments that are designated to be completed verbally, during a discussion between a teacher and student.
 A student who does not complete and pass the discussion-based assessments in his/her course is ineligible for course credit.